 - If the initial consult requires up front work from you, charge for the initial consult and then credit it to their account if they hire you for the full job.
 For example if your initial consult involves an audit, design options, or reviewing their work, it makes sense to charge for that time, since they may not choose to work with you, but you will have definitely made an investment of time and provided value.

 You have to ask yourself what you are really trying to accomplish with your initial consultation and if you are willing to learn how to use a consultative sales process.
 If you absolutely hate making sales calls , I recommend adding someone to your team that can help you create and implement a standard sales process.
 One of the biggest ways we shoot ourselves in the foot is by not learning how to sell.
 Even if you you plan on having a team member dedicated to sales, you still need to understand how it works and how to employ at least the most basic sales tactics.
 No matter how intuitive we are, we still need to learn the sales process if we want to build a sustainable business.

 Should you stop doing free consultations?

-I wouldn’t give up on using free consultations as part of your sales process because you had a few sessions with people who clearly just wanted to take advantage of your opportunity.
-Choose a way to handle things and do it consistently for three months and track what happens.
+Don’t let a few bad apples spoil your sales process.
+In other words, don’t give up on using free consultations as part of your sales process because of a few people who wanted to take advantage of your opportunity.
+Choose how you are going to handle things, do it consistently for three months and track what happens.
 Keep track of:

 - who shows up/applies